 The Undergraduate Research and Arts Celebration (URAC) is a day-long event showcasing the collaborative work between Westminster faculty and students.
-Often interdisciplinary in nature, presentations take the form of posters, oral presentations, video productions, art studio pieces, poetry readings, live musical performances, and more.
+Often interdisciplinary in nature, presentationstake the form of posters, oral presentations, video screenings, research roundtables, art displays, live musical performances, public speeches, debates, and more.
 The Celebration is a dynamic and exciting opportunity to experience Westminster’s rich academic environment.
 During URAC, Westminster suspends classes and nearly one out of every four students will present.
 Sessions are attended by faculty, current students, parents, and occasionally alumni and/or members of our Board of Trustees.

-Westminster College will hold its annual Undergraduate Research and Arts Celebration on Wednesday, April 27, 2022.
-This event will involve a hybrid format of in person and virtual events.
+Westminster College will hold its annual Undergraduate Research and Arts Celebration on Wednesday, April 19, 2023 at various locations across campus.

 The title is the first words people will read.
 Because of this, it should be descriptive and interesting.
 Humor or a clever choice of words will probably bring the light to your work (e.g, You're Not all Wet, Design Inspired by Oceanography).

 In most cases, less is more when it comes to titles.
 A shorter title is usually better than a long one.

 The title may be the only chance you get to catch some interest for your hard work, time, and research, so make it a good one.